freedomofpress/securedrop-workstation-docs/docs/admin/reference/troubleshooting_connection.rst

 Restart ``sd-proxy`` to attempt to restore connectivity:

 1. Exit the SecureDrop app if it is running.
-2. Click the "Q" icon in the system tray (top left).
+2. Click the Qubes Application Menu |qubes_menu| icon in the system tray (top left).
 3. Click **Run Qube Manager**
 4. Right-click ``sd-proxy`` in the list of VMs.
 Click **Shutdown qube**.
 5. Right-click ``sd-proxy`` in the list of VMs.
 Click **Start/Resume qube**.